brew install --cask quartoManaging Workflows with GNU Make

 - IMPORTANT: Make sure each bash command has one tab (not spaces) at the start of the line.
 If you copy and paste a Makefile from a web site then usually tabs are converted to spaces and produce an error!

-- From the terminal, it is possible to evaluate R scripts, python scripts, and knit R Markdown files.
+- From the terminal, it is possible to evaluate R scripts, python scripts, and render Quarto

 Useful bash commands for data science